scraperwiki/wpdatarequest/README.md

 ## wpdatarequest ##

-A Wordpress plugin to ScraperWiki uses to add a request ID to "Call me back" data requests on their Professional Services page.
+A Wordpress plugin that ScraperWiki uses to add a request ID to "Call me back" data requests on their Professional Services page.

 ### Requirements ###